Manjrekar James: Wellington Phoenix

+On 29 May 2026, the club confirmed James' departure.

 International career

 Youth

 James was called into camp with the Canada U18 squad in December 2011.
 In 2012 and 2013, he was again called into several camps with the U20 team in preparation for the 2013 CONCACAF U-20 Championship in Mexico.
 In the tournament, James made one appearance, a 4–2 defeat to the United States in which he received a red card ejection.

 Senior

 James was called up to the senior team for the first time in May 2014 for friendlies against Bulgaria and Moldova in Austria on May 23 and 27, respectively.
 James received his second call up to the national team for a January 2015 camp and friendlies against Iceland.
 He made his debut for Canada as a starter in the first of the two friendlies on January 16, 2015.
 James became cap-tied to Canada on June 11, 2015, against his native Dominica.
 Prior to the match, James received harassment from Dominica fans.
 James scored his first goal for Canada against Honduras in San Pedro Sula on September 2, 2016.